 Raspberry Pi Pico Pinout

 The following picture shows the pinout diagram of the Raspberry Pi Pico development board.
-It provides a total of 40 pins including GND and Vcc pins.
+It provides a total of 40 pins including, 26 GPIO pins, eight GND, 3 debugging, and Vcc pins.
 The color marking at the bottom end of this pinout diagram shows Power, ground, UART, GPIO, PWM, ADC, SPI, I2C, system control, and Debugging pins.
 It is a 21×51 ‘DIP’ style 1mm thick PCB.

 All GPIO pins have multiple functions.
 For example, GP0 and GP1 pins can be used as digital input, digital output, I2C0 ( SDA and SCK pins), UART0 ( Rx and Tx).
 But only one alternate function can be used at a time.